Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 4. Pasricha SR, Flecknoe-Brown SC, Allen KJ, et al. Diagnosis and management of iron deficiency anaemia: a clinical update.
 Med J Aust.
 2010;193(9):525-532.

-5. Stoffel NU, Cercamondi CI, Brittenham G, et al. Iron absorption from oral iron supplements given on consecutive versus alternate days and as multiple versus single doses in iron-depleted women: two open-label, randomised controlled trials.
+5. Stoffel NU, Cercamondi CI, Brittenham G, et al. Iron absorption from oral iron supplements given on consecutive versus alternate days and as single morning doses versus twice-daily split dosing in iron-depleted women: two open-label, randomised controlled trials.
 Lancet Haematol.
 2017;4(11):e524-e533.

 6. World Health Organization.
 Guideline: Daily iron supplementation in adult women and adolescent girls.
 Geneva: WHO; 2016.